mishabruml/ecotricity-meter-reads-service/README.md

 *NB: in the db there will also be mongodb native `_id` and `_v` fields, not shown here.*

 The string lengths (number of characters) and some other properties about the schema are not hardcoded; they can be controlled with constants set in `/src/lib/constants.js`

+The `read` object expects exactly one of each "reading" per `REQUIRED_READ_TYPES` as specced in constants.
+That means that if the developer later decided that each `read` now requires a third reading type, `"DAY"`, for example, they could just add it to the array in `REQUIRED_READ_TYPES` and the schema would be adjusted dynamically.

 I chose to add two fields to the schema. `idempotencyKey` is used to control POST request idempotency, as explained in the next section. `createdAt` is a field automatically created by MongoDB at the document creation time; it is therefore not required in the POST body.
 The `createdAt` date could be used for lots of useful things, such as determining when a customer *submitted* a reading, rather than when then the reading was taken from the meter, or in debugging - timestamps on errors in the server logs could be correlated with `createdAt` to find out if a bug was caused by creating a particular document.